stevetoddy/API_Assignment/README.md

 ### REQUIRED DATA
  - First name (author.first_name, String)
+ - - First name must have at least 1 character and contain only letters
  - Last name (author.last_name, String)
+ - - Last name must have at least 1 character and contain only letters

 ### OPTIONAL DATA
  - About (author.about, Text)
+ - - Author about must be longer than 1 character
  - Accolades (author.accolades, Text)
+ - - Author accolades must be longer than 1 character

 ### REQUEST BODY EXAMPLE